DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 I decided that my metronome is going to have the following features:

-- Rotary Encoder + switch 1 - to adjust the BPM + Time signiture adjuster
+- Rotary Encoder + switch 1 - to adjust the BPM + Time signature adjuster
 - Potentiometer - to adjust volume
 - Switch 1 - Power Button
 - Switch 2 - Start/Stop